 The California Labor & Workforce Development Agency outlines 29 labor codes that cover varying employment and employee State Constitution and Statutes.
 These protections fully cover our Fullerton, CA communities that total over 135,000 residents in Orange County.
-Our employment law firm successfully represents employees who suffer from violations of these statutes with a commitment to justice for all in the workplace.
+Our Fullerton employment law lawyer successfully represents employees who suffer from violations of these statutes with a commitment to justice for all in the workplace.

 If you are enduring an unlawful experience at work, including discrimination, unpaid wages, or lack of access to breaks and meals during the workday, our Fullerton, CA employment law attorney wants to hear from you today.
 All California employees are entitled to the expectation of a safe, fair and just workplace environment, and it is our legal obligation to ensure that is true for everyone.

 Employment in Fullerton, CA: Evolving with Educational Growth and Expansion

 Historically rooted in Valencia orange groves, the agricultural growth of Fullerton, CA gave way to industrialization and manufacturing entities before anchoring its importance in the California educational landscape.

 Some of the largest employers in Fullerton, CA include:

 - California State University, Fullerton : 3,821 employees

 - Raytheon: 1,446 employees